-As a data storage solution (which is your use case for the POS app) this appears at first glance to be the easiest.
+As a data storage solution (which is your use case for the POS app), at first glance, this appears to be the easiest.
 It'd be interesting to try to set up the layout you'd need for the project and spend some time testing.

-The setup could be easier and it’s a significant chore compared to Parse — but it does appear to be evolving in the right direction.
+The setup could be easier, and it’s a significant chore compared to Parse — but it does appear to be evolving in the right direction.

 Custom backend app (Rails) — creating a custom backend app isn't a terrible idea — but we would lose the flexibility of backend services.
 However, two of the advantages are that there wouldn't be any dependency on a service and the data storage you're envisioning is relatively light, so building a Rails API would be quick-ish.